-The saving from using both EVs in 2021-22 is 4.7 tCO2e compared to driving a Hilux for the same number of miles.
+The saving from using both EVs in 2021-22 was 4.7 tCO_2e compared to driving a Hilux for the same number of miles.

 We continue to encourage the use of public transport and active travel, for both business travel and commuting.
 We have facilities to store bikes and wet weather gear.
-Hybrid working for the team has also reduced the amount of commuting and helped with home life requirements.
-It's a balance between feeling part of a team and all the benefits of being in the office.
+Hybrid working for the team has also reduced the amount of commuting.

-We are fortunate to have a switched on and engaged team who are looking for creating solutions to vehicle emissions.
-One example of this recently is where one of our team attended a conference in the Netherlands, travelling from Glasgow by train and ferry, taking a bike travel the last few miles to the destination.
+We are fortunate to have a team who are enthusiastic about finding was to reduce carbon emissions.
+Someone in our team attended a conference in the Netherlands, travelling from Glasgow by train and ferry, taking a bike travel the last few miles to the destination.